¿Cuáles son los métodos y consejos clave para la prueba de dureza de la silicona??

 3.1 Control de calidad (Producción)

 • Finished Product Testing: Sample 1–5% of finished goods to verify consistency.
-Por ejemplo, a silicone gasket factory tests 10 gaskets per batch—if 2 read 85 JA (spec: 75–80 HA), the batch is reworked (adjust crosslinker dosage to soften the silicone).
+Por ejemplo, a silicone gasket factory tests 10 gaskets per batch—if 2 read 85 HA (spec: 75–80 HA), the batch is reworked (adjust crosslinker dosage to soften the silicone).

 3.2 Material R&D & Selección